sandepten/sandepten/README.md

 **`Digital Craftsman (Developer/Tech enthusiast)`**

 Hi there 👋🏼 welcome to my GitHub!
-I am a full stack developer, C++ & python developer.
+I am a full stack web developer, C++ & python developer.
 I am passionate about building scalable and maintainable backends and beautiful frontends.
 I am also a tech enthusiast and love to learn new technologies.
 I am a big fan of open source and I'm learning to contribute to the community.

 <p align="center">
     <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" alt="developer working on a PC"/>